Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/entity-viewer/gene-function.md

 ---
 slug: gene-function
-title: What’s in the Gene function?
+title: What’s in the gene function?
 description: How to browse and download protein data
 related_articles:
   - href: entity-viewer.md